Alwin Nikolais

-Alwin Nikolais (November 25, 1910 – May 8, 1993) was an American choreographer, dancer, composer, musician, teacher.
-He had created the Nikolais Dance Theatre, and was best known for his self-designed innovative costume, lighting and production design.
+Alwin Nikolais (November 25, 1910 – May 8, 1993) was an American choreographer, dancer, composer, musician, and teacher.
+He created the Nikolais Dance Theatre, and was known for his self-designed innovative costume, lighting, and production design.
 Nikolais gave the world a new vision of dance and was named the "father of multi-media theater."

 Early life

-Nikolais was born on November 25, 1910 in Southington, Connecticut.
+Nikolais was born on November 25, 1910, in Southington, Connecticut.
 He studied piano at an early age and began his performing career as an organist accompanying silent films.
-As a young artist, he gained skills in scenic design, acting, puppetry and music composition.
+As a young artist, he gained skills in scenic design, acting, puppetry, and music composition.
 It was after attending a performance by the German dancer Mary Wigman that he was inspired to study dance.

 He received his early dance training at Bennington College from the great figures of the modern dance world: Hanya Holm, Martha Graham, Doris Humphrey, Charles Weidman, Louis Horst, and others.

 Career

 In 1939, in collaboration with Truda Kaschmann, his first modern dance teacher, Nikolais received a commission to create Eight Column Line, his first ballet.

 After teaching two years at his own dance studio and touring the United States with Hanya Holm's company, Nikolais did active duty in the United States Army during World War II.
 Nikolais relocated to New York City following the war and resumed studying with Hanya Holm.
 Eventually, he became Holm's assistant, teaching at her New York school and at Colorado College during the summers.

-In 1949, Nikolais was appointed as co-director of the Henry Street Settlement Playhouse, alongside Betty Young.
-He formed the Playhouse Dance Company, which was later renamed and known as the Nikolais Dance Theatre.
+In 1949, Nikolais was appointed co-director of the Henry Street Settlement Playhouse, alongside Betty Young.
+He formed the Playhouse Dance Company, which was later renamed the Nikolais Dance Theatre.
 It was at Henry Street that Nikolais began to develop his own world of abstract dance theatre, portraying man as part of a total environment.
-Nikolais redefined dance, as "the art of motion which, left on its own merits, becomes the message as well as the medium".
+Nikolais redefined dance as "the art of motion which, left on its own merits, becomes the message as well as the medium".
 He stated "the Province of art is to explore the inner mechanisms and extra dimensional areas of life and, out of the exploration, to produce its findings translated into the form of the artist's media."
 It was also at Henry Street Playhouse that Nikolais was joined by Murray Louis, who was to become a driving force in the Playhouse Company, Nikolais' leading dancer and longtime collaborator.

 In 1956, the Nikolais Dance Theater was invited to its first of many appearances at the American Dance Festival.
-With this, and a number of appearances on televisions The Steve Allen Show, his total dance theatre had begun to take shape, and the company established itself in the forefront of American contemporary dance.
-In the 1960s his choreographic artistry was showcased once again on live network television for the CBS Repertoire Workshop.
+With this, and a number of appearances on television’s The Steve Allen Show, his total dance theatre began to take shape, and the company established itself at the forefront of American contemporary dance.
+In the 1960s his choreographic artistry was showcased on live network television for the CBS Repertoire Workshop.